dagger/dagger/docs/v0.3/sdk/cue/use-cases/1219-go-docker-hub.md

 ## Retrieve Go project

-The first step is to make your Go project accessible to the Dagger-Classic plan.
+The first step is to make your Go project accessible to the plan.

 You can indeed choose which files to include.
 Since it's a Golang project it should contain the module and all Go source files: